rickpnappi/Assignment1-DS/README.md

-Basic implementation for a prgoram to perform mathematical functions using a switch case statement.
+Basic implementation for a C++ program to perform mathematical functions using a switch case statement.
 Grade: 100